openchargemap/ocm-system/README.md

 ### Basic build prerequisites

 - Windows 7 or Higher (or Windows Server 2008 or higher)
-- Visual Studio 2015 Professional or the equivalent Express Editions (Web, Windows) with latest NuGet package manager installed and latest TypeScript add-in installed
+- Visual Studio 2015 Professional or the equivalent express editions (Web, Windows) with the latest NuGet package manager installed and latest TypeScript add-in installed
 - MS SQL Express 2008 R2 onwards
 - NodeJS
 - MongoDB

 Note: it is possible to most of the /App development on non-windows machines without Visual Studio however it is not officially supported.

-Deployment:
+### Deployment:
  - Configure MongoDB as services and initialise ocm_mirror database
  - Set ASP.net State Services to Automatic Startup and Start services
  - Install SQL Server 2012 CLR Data Types (Version 11.x) - required by entity framework